PierValla95/RandomizedAlphaTest/README.md

 All folders have their own README file that explains their functioning.

 The replication package relies on the R package RandAlphaTest.
 The package can be installed by downloading the tarball file contained in the R_package folder.
-Installation then runs with usual install.packages() function.
-This version of the package was last updated on April 16, 2026, using  version 4.4.3 of R.
+Installation then runs with the usual install.packages() function, with the appropriate command for installing from a source file.
+This version of the package was last updated on April 16, 2026, using  version 4.4.3 of R. Its installation requires the packages "Rtools" and "Rcpp".